apache/db-jdo/HowToReleaseJDO.md

 4. If needed, update the dependency to the RI, DataNucleus, in the tck pom.xml.

-5. If needed, apply patches from the master branch to the release branch.
+5. If needed, apply patches from the main branch to the release branch.

 6. Update version numbers where necessary in projects to be released, if these changes haven't been made previously.
 Check the following